 The debate will rage on- SEO vs social media.
-The social media specialists will say social is the new SEO, SEO specialists will say SEO is the main driver of traffic.
+Social media specialists will say social is the new SEO, and SEO specialists will say SEO is the main driver of traffic.

 I believe one must have SEO in place before they do social to gain traffic to their blog or website.

 A perfect combo of the two methods would be the ideal situation for your blog or website.
 I’d love to hear your thoughts on SEO vs social media.